googlearchive/backbonefire/README.md

 Firebase.
 Any other clients using the Backbone binding will also receive `add`, `remove` and `changed` events on the collection as appropriate.

+The important difference between using a regular collection and a Firebae collection is that **you do not need to call any functions that will affect _remote_ data**.
+In fact, if you call any of the `fetch`, `sync`, `save`, or `destroy` methods, the library will throw an exception.
+You can add and remove your models to the collection as normal, and the _remote_ data is instantly updated, and events on all your other clients will also be immediately triggered!

 Please see [todos.js](https://github.com/firebase/backfire/blob/master/todos.js)
 for an example of how to use this special collection object.